 Graphene’s thermal and physical properties will be exploited to improve the efficiency of the loop heat pipe.
 The loop heat pipe cools electronic devices and instruments by using the heat they generate to evaporate a fluid inside a wick, typically made of porous metal.
 By coating the wick with graphene, the researchers aim to improve the heat transfer between the electronic units to the fluid through the wick.

 The porous metal wicks are coated with a graphene-based foam, creating a “foam-within-a-foam” structure.
-This increases the surface area of interaction with the liquid, so that heat can be transferred more smoothly from the wick to the fluid, reducing the temperature differential.
+This increases the surface area of interaction with the liquid, so heat can be transferred more smoothly from the wick to the fluid, reducing the temperature differential.
 The graphene-based foams will also improve the capillary pressure of the wick, allowing the working fluid to travel more quickly through the loop heat pipe.
 Capillary action draws the working fluid back into the wick, so that the fluid is continuously pumped around the closed loop pipe, giving constant cooling.

 The experiment is built inside a specially designed rack, to hold everything in place during the periods of weightlessness.
 Researchers at the Microgravity Research Centre (Universite libre de Bruxelles) are assembling the experiment rack and testing the wicks before and after coating with graphene.
 The wicks are coated using different methods at the Cambridge Graphene Centre (University of Cambridge) and CNR.
-Leonardo, the industrial partner, provides guidelines and specifications to make the graphene-based wicks ready to for use in real space applications in orbit, after these simulated space conditions.
-This experiment will be the 67th ESA Parabolic Flight Campaign, and is operated by Novespace in partnership with ESA.
+Leonardo, the industrial partner, provides guidelines and specifications to make the graphene-based wicks ready for use in real space applications in orbit, after these simulated space conditions.
+This experiment is the 67th ESA Parabolic Flight Campaign, and is operated by Novespace in partnership with ESA.

 Follow the action on the blog!